 The fact of the matter is that, as a business, you should be able to clearly explain company policies to anyone you work with.
 Customers and clients want their questions answered.
 Employees and investors want their voices heard.
 Good communication, both external and internal, can bridge the gap between the two and ensure your company delivers on its brand promise.

-In this guide, we’ll go over what corporate and marketing communication is, key differences between the two, and important trends to look out for in 2019.
+In this guide, we’ll go over what corporate and marketing communication is, the key differences between the two, and important trends to look out for in 2023.

 What is corporate communication?